Chicago IL 60606

 - U.S. District Courts for the Eastern District of Michigan and the Western District of Missouri

-- U.S. Court of Appeals for the Seventh, Eighth and District of Columbia Circuits
+- U.S. Court of Appeals for the Sixth, Seventh, Eighth and District of Columbia Circuits

 Sally J. Scott

 Throughout her legal career, Sally has concentrated exclusively on representing management in both the private and public sectors in all aspects of labor and employment law.
-She has counseled clients and litigated matters relating to discrimination and civil rights claims, sexual harassment, wrongful discharge, breach of contract and the enforcement of non-compete agreements.
-Her labor experience includes collective bargaining, arbitrations, union organizing campaigns and defending unfair labor practice claims.
-Sally has served as lead negotiator on collective bargaining agreements for Illinois school districts and for several private sector businesses, including a multi-employer bargaining association.
-She also has extensive experience with the Occupational Safety & Health Act (OSHA).
-She counsels employers on compliance with OSHA regulations, guiding employers through OSHA inspections, and contesting and successfully litigating OSHA citations.
+She has litigated matters before state and federal courts, the EEOC and state agencies relating to discrimination and civil rights claims, sexual harassment, wrongful discharge, breach of contract and the enforcement of non-compete agreements.
+She provides day-to-day counseling to employers on all aspects of the employment relationship, from hiring to discipline or termination, and leave and accommodation issues.
+Sally has extensive labor experience, including negotiating numerous collective bargaining agreements and arbitrating labor disputes.
+She advises employers on union organizing campaigns, and defends unfair labor practice claims and prevailing wage issues.
+She also counsels employers on compliance with the Occupational Safety & Health Act (OSHA) regulations, guiding them through OSHA inspections, and contesting and successfully litigating OSHA citations.

-Sally has been recognized in Illinois Super Lawyers since 2005.
+Sally has been recognized in Illinois Super Lawyers since 2005 and Illinois Leading Lawyers since 2013.
 In 2011, she was also recognized in Law Bulletin Publishing Company’s annual Chicago Women in Law: Women Making An Impact, which features the achievements and accomplishments of a select number of women attorneys who are making a significant impact on the Chicago legal community.

 She is currently a member of the Illinois Council of School Attorneys, the National Council of School Attorneys, and the Illinois Road and Transportation Builders Association.
 Sally has been identified by the American Council of Engineering Companies (ACEC) as a “national educational resource” on union-related issues.
 She was the editor of the firm’s newsletter, Human Resources Law & Practice Forum, its client e-mail bulletins, and the publication Employment Discrimination: An Employer’s Guide.